Thought Leadership: Workshops, Panels & Educational Programs

 Who manages the projects and how?
 This session focuses on how the approach to utilization, project metrics and team performance influence an A+D practice’s wellbeing and its success moving forward, as well as the firm culture and its bottom line.

-Join me for the “Project Manager Edition” a follow-up session to the TTT3 presentation on the metrics behind the business of design.
+Join me for the “Project Manager Edition” a follow-up session to the TTT3 event on the metrics behind the business of design.
 Elisabeth provides an overview of what metrics a project manager needs to measure and how to influence the bottom line.
 This spans key performance indicators [KPIs] from staff utilization and billing forecasting to work and resource planning tied to financial performance.
 In interactive mode Elisabeth creates awareness on how these KPIs relate to the essential duties of a PM and show case studies of tools and best practices.

 TTT4 Design & Practice